bugsounet/MMM-Assistant2Display/README.md

 This module is an addons for MMM-GoogleAssistant.

-It allows to display the links, photos and YouTube video found by your assistant.
+It allows to display the links, photos, Spotify music and YouTube video found by your assistant.

 You can control MagicMirror sound volume, screen, detector, pir sensor, and more